Clinical Nurse Leadership (CNL) Programs

 Clinical Experience

-Especially if you attend an online CNL program or plan to work while studying, make sure that you can find in your community.
+Especially if you attend an online CNL program or plan to work while studying, make sure that you can find clinical placement as an online nursing student in your community.
 Consider scheduling, travel, and placement rates.

 • check-circle